Driftedbucket/pdf-merge/README.md

 # pdf-merge

-## A quick and short projecct I created to merge pdf documents for a school project that required merging multiple submisisons into 1 pdf document.
+### A quick and short project I created to merge pdf documents for a school project that required merging multiple submisisons into 1 pdf document.

 How to use(**assuming you've forked and cloned and the repo and is residing in the root directory**):